KareemAdams/HabitTracker-App/README.md

     npm start

-📈 How It Works
+## 📈 How It Works
-1. Add Habits: Create habits by specifying the name, frequency, and goal.
+1. Add Habits: Create habits by specifying the name and frequency.
 2. Track Daily Progress: Mark habits as complete on a daily basis.
 3. View Analytics: Get insights on habit streaks and completion rates.
 4. Stay Motivated: Receive motivational reminders.

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
 If you’d like to improve the app, please follow these steps: